pysmo.functions

 ) -> None | T

-Returns a tapered window of a seismogram.
+Returns an optionally padded and tapered window of a seismogram.

 This function combines the crop,

-detrend, taper,
+detrend, taper, and

-and pad functions to return a 'windowed'
+optionally pad functions to return a 'windowed'

 Parameters: